-The Soil & Water Assessment Tool is used here to model potential impacts of climate change on upper SYR watershed streamflow.
+MODELING APPROACH The Soil & Water Assessment Tool is used here to model potential impacts of climate change on upper SYR watershed streamflow.
 The model was set up using historical precipitation and temperature measurements from 1980 to 2018.
-To determine how accurately the model reflected SYR watershed streamflow, simulated and historical streamflow was compared for Santa Cruz Creek (SCC), a tributary that discharges directly into Lake Cachuma, shown in the map above.
+To determine how accurately the model reflected SYR watershed streamflow, simulated and historical streamflow was compared for Santa Cruz Creek (SCC), a tributary that discharges directly into Lake Cachuma, shown in the map to the right.